valentin-muller26/rna_sequencing/README.md

 ## 1. Quality control

-The Quality control step involves two script :
+The Quality control step involves two scripts :
-- 1a_FASTQC : Generate individual quality control report for each sample
+- 1a_FASTQC : Generate individual quality control reports for each sample.
-- 1b_MultiQC : Combines all the indvidual report in a single file, facilitating the assessment of data quality across all samples.
+- 1b_MultiQC : Combines all the individual reports in a single file, facilitating the assessment of data quality across all samples.

 ## 2. Map reads to the reference genome